Nikitaa56/Coplur-Assessment/README.md

 Built a Flask web app with MySQL that lets students register and admins manage users.
 It has login, logout, password hashing, and role-based access.
 Admins can add/delete users, students get a welcome page.
 Clean UI, secure backend, and fully working auth system.

 # Role-Based User Management Web App
 Hey there!
-This is a simple and functional web app built using **Flask (Python)** and **MySQL**.
+This is a simple and functional web app built using Flask (Python) and MySQL.
 It supports user login, registration, role-based access control, and a full admin dashboard to manage users.

 ## What This App Does
 -  Login & logout functionality